 If you are not experiencing the hair loss symptoms of male pattern baldness, here are some recommendations for the types of hairstyles that will best compliment your face shape:

 Oval face shape: People with oval faces are fortunate that their facial symmetry allows them to pull off pretty much any type of hairstyle

 Square face shape: This is where your forehead, cheekbones, and jaw are similar in width.
 It’s a look characterized in cartoon superheroes or seen in hyper-masculine men like Arnold Schwarzenegger.
 Most hairstyles will suit this face shape.
 However be cautious with a flat top, unless you want to make your square facial structure appear more extreme.

 Round face shape: When it comes to faces, the camera loves sharp angles and chiseled facial features i.e. Johnny Depp.
 If you have a round face, your best bet is to choose a hairstyle that has lift or height at the crown to help elongate your face.
 Avoid any styles that sit close to the scalp (e.g, the Caesar cut) as this will only enhance the roundness of your face

 Pear-shaped face: This is where the forehead and hairline are narrow but the jawline is broad.
 Choose hairstyles that are round in shape, where the top and the sides of the hair appear equal in thickness to help balance out your facial proportions

 Triangular shaped face: This is where you have a wide forehead tapering down to a narrow chin.
 Choose shorter, narrower haircuts.
-This will prevent the width of the head becoming a focal point
+This will prevent the width of the head from becoming a focal point

 Long, rectangular-shaped face: Avoid hairstyles that add height to the top of the head or long hairstyles that part in the center as this will make your face appear longer.
 Instead, a swept over fringe that cuts the forehead in half may help to shorten the face and offer better proportions on camera.